priv-kweihmann/oelint-adv/README.md

 * oelint.task.order - Order of tasks **[S]**
 * oelint.task.pythonprefix - Tasks containing python code should be prefixed with 'python' in function header
 * oelint.var.bbclassextend - Use BBCLASSEXTEND when possible
+* oelint.var.filesoverride - FILES_* variables should not be overriden
 * oelint.var.improperinherit - Warn about improperly named inherits
 * oelint.var.licenseremotefile - License shall be a file in remote source not a local file
 * oelint.var.mandatoryvar - Check for mandatory variables **[S]**